wasifzaman182/Safety-Critical-Systems/README.md

   #### Integration Testing:
         1. Conducted after unit testing.
         2. Modules are integrated, and system communication is tested.
-        3. Validates module interactions based on the architectural design.
+        3. Validate module interactions based on the architectural design.
   #### System Testing:
-        1. Tests the complete application for functionality, interdependency, and communication.
+        1. Test the complete application for functionality, interdependency, and communication.
         2. Validates both functional and non-functional requirements.
   #### User Acceptance Testing (UAT):
         1. Performed in a user environment resembling the production environment.